This website uses cookies. Cookie Policy. Accept Cookies.

 • Purple black fruits are perfect for making juice and light fruity red wines.

-• Recommended for protected growing only.
+• Recommended for protected growing only in in more Northern parts of the UK.

 • Self fertile.